Jiggins/mu-cs401-f2015/lecture-12.md

 Consider a coin flipping machine, with a 0-1 probability parameter.
 The machine can either produce 0, for heads, or 1, for tails.

-It has a binary dataset (y1,....yn)
+It has a binary dataset (y1, ..., yn)

-And the machine outputs (ŷ1,....ŷn)
+And the machine outputs (ŷ1, ..., ŷn)

 In a dataset of ~100, the chances of ŷ = y is vanishing small.